dpjanes/node-iotdb/docs/atomic-theory.md

 # Introduction

 There are many proposed and operational standards for the Internet of Things, many if not all now promising "semantic interoperability".
-In surveying these these standards, we note that there's a large similarity in the concepts used, but a wide variance in what is actually possible to be modelled and how they are formally described.
+In surveying these these standards, we note that there&apos;s a large similarity in the concepts used, but a wide variance in what is actually possible to be modelled and how they are formally described.

 We believe it is possible to use a common "meta-standard" to formally describe all these various standards.
 This meta-standard would consists of "atomic" concepts, that is, concepts that cannot be reasonably subdivided further into deeper ones.

-In our conference paper, we will:
+We wish to:

 * demonstrate how current standards cannot be expressed in terms of each other,
 * demonstrate that we can create atomic concepts that completely cover the capabilities of existing standards,